-They allow you to check the keywords your competitors appear for in Google's organic results .
+They allow you to check the keywords for which your competitors appear in organic Google results.
 Through it, they evaluate the level of traffic.
 They also indicate which specific subpages are generating the most views for them.

-This kind of knowledge is extremely important because it shows you the fields for action.
+Such knowledge is extremely important because it shows you fields for action.
 You can see which keywords are worth fighting for.
-You can also see which phrases are underutilized (but valuable enough) to have a high chance of success.
+You can also see which phrases are not busy enough (but valuable enough) to have a high chance of success.

 6. Stay relevant

-This is what I kind of mentioned in the fourth paragraph, but it is worth devoting a separate paragraph to this issue.
+This is what I kind of mentioned in the fourth paragraph, but it's worth devoting a small, but separate paragraph to this issue.

-Websites are very dynamic entities .
+Websites are very dynamic formations.
 A website can change from day to day - something new can be added to it, something that doesn't work can be improved.

-Therefore, it is useful to regularly "snoop" back and forth, look, browse and compare.
-The more knowledge you have, the better.
+Therefore, it is useful to regularly "snoop" back and forth, watch, view and compare.
+The more knowledgeable you are, the better.

-It all depends on what you do with this knowledge.
+It all depends on what you will do with this knowledge.

-As I have repeatedly said, there is absolutely nothing wrong with watching.
+As I have said many times, there is absolutely nothing wrong with surveillance.

-It is useful to keep abreast and "know what's in the grass".
+It's useful to keep your finger on the pulse and "know what's in the grass."